kivy/kivy/doc/sources/gettingstarted/events.rst

     Events

-Kivy is mostly event-based, that's mean the flow of the program is determined by events.
+Kivy is mostly event-based, meaning the program flow is mostly determined by events.

 **Clock events**